w3c-ccg/vc-test-suite-implementations/README.md

 ### Opting into a Test Suite

-Tags determine which test suites are executed on your issuers and verifiers.
+Note: Tags are required to determine which test suites are executed on your issuers and verifiers.
+Only the first issuer/verifier with the tag found from your implementations list will be selected to run against the test suites, while subsequent issuers and verifiers that contain the same tag won't be tested.
+This is true for most of the test suites except ECDSA test suite since the ECDSA test suite will select all the issuers and verifiers with the tag from your implementations list and run them against the tests, in other words, for ECDSA test suite an implementer can have multiple issuer and verifiers with the same tags depending on the different key types they support.
+Other test suites find and use the first issuer/verifier match containing the tag.

+#### VC API Issuer and Verifier Test Suites

 * `vc-api` - This tag will run the [vc-api-issuer tests](https://github.com/w3c-ccg/vc-api-issuer-test-suite) on your issuer and the [vc-api-verifier tests](https://github.com/w3c-ccg/vc-api-verifier-test-suite)